juanfrans-courses/intro_computational_journalism/README.md

 # Introduction to Computational Journalism
 Journalists who can identify, refine, and interrogate the information they need within a large data set are in-demand and publishing the most exciting work in the industry.
 The *Introduction to Computational Journalism* course at Columbia Journalism School, teaches the fundamentals: how to scrape data from the web, digitize PDFs and use other digital sources to compile your own data sets; a primer on Python and its most popular data analysis library, Pandas; and how to build your initial analysis and visualizations.

+### Prerequisites
-**Prerequisites**: This data journalism course is designed for those with basic analytic skills or experience (Excel and/or databases).
+This data journalism course is designed for those with basic analytic skills or experience (Excel and/or databases).
 All students will need a laptop with administrative install abilities.

-**Objectives**:
+### Objectives
 * Find stories within the data, and work within your team and newsroom to report them out
 * Learn the fundamentals of Python and the Python data analysis tool Pandas
 * Scrape and clean publicly available data from the web